 “Jane Doe,” as an immigrant coming to work in the U.S. without papers, likely to be subject to persistent wage theft and extreme exploitation, all the while still sending funds home to help privately raise the next generation of such workers, could be the embodiment of this global and gendered process.
 The efforts to control her reproduction could be taken from the annals of any colonial operation from history, as they all used gender subordination as one tool of conquest.

 Russian Revolution: radical measures to liberate women

-When you think about it this way, you realize that gender subordination is not an accident or something to be held over that could be cleared up if we get some more enlightened people into the Congress.
+When you think about it this way, you realize that gender subordination is not an accident or something held over from previous modes of production, which could be cleared up if we get some more enlightened people into the Congress.
 For the vast majority of working-class women and gender non-conforming people, the pain and fear associated with it is omnipresent.
 This is because it is undeniably part of the way that the system functions.

 It can seem overwhelming.
 It is so normalized.
 But history shows us that it does not have to be this way.
 One hundred years ago, in 1917, a women’s demonstration for bread in Petrograd, Russia, turned into the first mobilization of a revolution that upended the entire social system organized production for profit.
 This revolution had a leadership determined to break women free from the drudgery of the compulsory and repressive family mandated by the Orthodox Church, and immediately made simple divorce available to all.

 Children born outside of a religious marriage could no longer be considered “illegitimate.”
 Abortion became free and legal.
 “Sodomy” was decriminalized for only the second time in modern history.
 Community kitchens and nurseries and laundries that could replace the unpaid labor in the family were built despite tremendous economic stress.